DiogoMeloNPU/eurDyscover_open_field_analysis/README.md

 It includes:

-## 1. Dystonia Analysis Environment
+## 1. Dystonia Analysis virtual environment
 - Necessary to deal with dependencies.

 ## 2. Jupyter Notebooks Folder
 - Several preliminary analysis.

 ## 3. Matlab files for generation of processed CNMFE dictionaries that can be opened in python
+- This includes:
+1. Batch_convertSources2D_simplerFiles.m (searches for all .mat files)
-- This include x, y, and z, which are necessary for generating the matlab files that can be opened in python
+2. Sources2D_to_simple_mat.m (converts these files into a basic .mat file that can be opened in Python using scipy.io.loadmat.)
+3. Sources2D.m (matlab class)

+Source2D class doesn't exist in Python.
+So, to work with this information in Python it is necessary to create new files in which 'neuron', a Sources2D object, is unfolded into matrices that can be manipulated in Python, as lists or numpy arrays.
+This script performs the described task by searching for the original CNFME mat files in the folder 'Organized_data_JAS' (GoogleDrive) and generates the desired simpler/readable .mat file in the respective folder for easy access.
+Keep in mind that for this, you need to have the path of your function 'Sources2D_to_simple_mat.m', as well as 'Sources2D.m' in your MATLAB search path.

 ## 4. .py files for creating a dataframe with all path and replicating the current state of the analysis for all groups